hcq11/nps/README.md

 ### Client connection
 - Click the + sign in front of the client in web management and copy the startup command.
 - Execute the startup command, Linux can be executed directly, Windows will replace ./npc with npc.exe and execute it with cmd.

-If you need to register to the system service, you can check [Register to the system service](https://ehang-io.github.io/nps/#/use?id=注册到系统服务)

 ### Configuration
 - After the client connects, configure the corresponding penetration service in the web.